 - Calculate your water needs: Work with your architect, designer or MPWMD to complete MPWMD’s Water Release Form and Water Permit Application.
 This will help you determine what retrofits are needed for your existing home and estimate any water allocation still needed from the City.

-- Plan Check: Apply for a building permit with the City’s Building Department.
+- Plan Check: Email your application for a building permit with the City’s Building Department.
 Submit your MPWMD Water Release Form and Water Permit Application with your plans.
 Staff will contact you to guide you through the process.

 1Attached Fee Schedule will give you a sense of the fees.
 See highlighted sections.